andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

      }
 ```

-The 5 host entries corresponds with my 5 vEOS appliances mac addresses respectively and the *option bootfile-name* referes to a unique file for every vEOS appliance.
+The 5 host entries corresponds with my 5 vEOS appliances mac addresses respectively and the *option bootfile-name* refers to a unique file for every vEOS appliance.

 The TFTP server has this configuration: